Crested Gecko

 Diet & Feeding

-Crested geckos have simple dietary needs that can be met primarily with prepared diets:
+Crested geckos have simple dietary needs that can be met primarily with prepared diets: Investing in Crested Gecko knowledge early is one of the cheapest insurance policies available to an owner.

 Complete Crested Gecko Diet (CGD)

-Powdered meal replacement diets provide complete nutrition:
+Powdered meal replacement diets provide complete nutrition.

 - Repashy Crested Gecko Diet: The original and most popular option